Table of Contents

 Healthcare

-For most people, healthcare costs increase as they get older, as medical problems can become more serious or pervasive.
-According to Fidelity, the average amount that a couple who are both age 65 will spend on healthcare during their first year of retirement is $12,300.
+For most people, health care costs increase as they get older, as medical problems can become more serious or pervasive.
+According to Fidelity, based on 2024 numbers, the average amount that a couple who are both age 65 will spend on health care during their first year of retirement is $12,800.

 Housing

 Your mortgage, home insurance, and the costs of maintaining your house can be a significant monthly and yearly expense.
-In fact, Americans aged 65 and older spent $16,880 annually on housing during the years from 2016 to 2020, according to the Bureau of Labor Statistics.
+In fact, according to the Bureau of Labor Statistics’ 2023 Consumer Expenditures report, Americans aged 65 and older spent an average of $21,445 on housing in 2023.

 Travel

 If you’re planning to take trips in retirement, or even just drive to visit family, transportation costs can quickly add up.
-From 2016 to 2020, people over age 65 averaged about $7,062 in transportation costs a year.
+The Bureau of Labor Statistics Consumer Expenditures report found that in 2023, people over age 65 averaged about $9,033 in transportation costs a year, including vehicles, maintenance, gas, and insurance.

 When Can You Withdraw From Retirement Accounts?

-Now let’s look at retirement accounts.
+Now that you have a sense of your expenses in retirement, let’s look at retirement accounts.
 Each type of account has different rules about when money can be taken out.

-If a Roth IRA account has existed for at least five years, withdrawals from the account are usually okay after age 59 ½ without consequences.
-Taking out money earlier or withdrawing money from a Roth IRA that’s been open for fewer than five years could result in paying penalties and/or taxes.
+If a Roth IRA account has existed for at least five years, withdrawals can generally be taken from the account after age 59 ½ without consequences.
+These are known as qualified withdrawals.
+Taking out money earlier or withdrawing money from a Roth IRA that’s been open for fewer than five years could result in paying penalties and taxes.

-People with a traditional IRA can make withdrawals from ages 59 ½ to 72 without being penalized.
-The government will charge a 10% penalty on withdrawals before age 59.5, and depending on location, a state penalty tax might also be charged.
+People with a traditional IRA can make withdrawals after age 59 ½ without being penalized.
+The government will charge a 10% penalty on withdrawals before age 59 ½.
+There are some exceptions, such as the purchase of a first home (up to a $10,000 lifetime limit), some medical and educational expenses, disability, and death.

 The Takeaway